selfage/bundler_cli/README.md

 ### Pass-through arguments

-Pass-through arguments can be accessed in your executable TS/JS file via a global `argv` variable which is an array strings similar to Nodejs's `process.argv` except no Node path and JS file name.
+Pass-through arguments can be accessed in your executable TS/JS file via a global `argv` variable which is an array of strings similar to Nodejs's `process.argv` except no Node path and JS file name.
 See an exmaple below.

 ```TypeScript
 import '@selfage/puppeteer_executor_argv'; // which defines argv as a global variable.